mathewChristian/Veribit/README.md

 # Veribit
-A Bitcoin SV verification service
+A Bitcoin SV identity & verification service

 *This is currently an early Alpha pre-build and is not production ready.